Emese92/quiz-project/README.md

 ## How to play

 - To start the game the user needs to enter a player's name first.
-- The player can choose to start the game from the menu or to look at the instructions.
+- The player can choose to start the game from the menu, to look at the instructions or to exit.
 - The game encourages you not to use any help to answer the questions.
 - It generates 10 random questions choosing from subtraction, addition, multiplication, and division.
 - After answering the game immediately shows if it was the right answer or not.